b1llg/vprom/journal/journal.md

 Questions for next meeting?
 ```
 ## Week 3: 25-11-03 - 25-11-19
+### 2025-11-10:
+- Reading and analytic derivation from Simo textbook.
+Very high level

 ### 2025-11-09:
 - Had to postpone the submission for week 03.
 I'm not at ease with the subject and it bugs me.
 Might take the day off and start back tomorrow.